Historically, the manufacturing industry has not been known for its propensity to rapidly acquire new technology.

 The Best Tool for Getting Manufacturers to Industry 4.0

-Alpha Software products are ideally suited for enabling digital transformation at manufacturing companies. the Alpha TransForm app builder helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture on the production floor, in warehouses, or at customer sites.
+Alpha Software products are ideally suited for enabling digital transformation at manufacturing companies. the Alpha TransForm no-code app builder helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture on the production floor, in warehouses, or at customer sites.
 Manufacturers are using Alpha TransForm to:

 - Increase worker efficiency by reducing the hours spent on each daily activity.